FaridAkhundov/SALAM1BOT/replit.md

 **Final Migration Update (2025-08-17):** Migration completely finalized.
 Resolved all package conflicts between `telegram` and `python-telegram-bot` packages.
 Bot successfully starts and runs without errors.
 All dependencies properly installed and configured.

-**VERIFIED (2025-08-17):** Bot fully operational with scheduler started and application running.
-Ready for production use.
+**VERIFIED (2025-08-18):** Bot fully operational with scheduler started and application running.
+Successfully resolved all ModuleNotFoundError issues with telegram package imports.
+Migration from Replit Agent to standard environment 100% complete and ready for production use.

 **ENHANCED (2025-08-17):** Added unlimited multitasking - users can now send 50+ downloads simultaneously.
 Improved session management messages in Azerbaijani for expired search results.